If your question is not answered here, please contact us and we will be happy to assist you.

 How do I request a re-tier for a Member residing in an Assisted Living Facility?

 To request a retier, please submit form 02CB111E, Assisted Living Services Referral and Retiering Request.
 Requests for retiering can be initiated by the case manager at any time during the service plan year, especially after a significant change in the member's condition.
 A significant change is defined as a major change in the member's status that is not self-limiting, affects more than one area of the member's health status, and requires interdisciplinary review and/or revision of the care plan.

 Consumer-Directed Personal Assistance Services and Supports is a service option that allows the Member to self-direct their own personal care services.
 Instead of using a home care agency that sends a personal care aide to provide services, the CD-PASS service option empowers the Member and allows them to become the employer and hire their own employee, a personal services assistant (PSA).
 Once the service plan hours are determined, based on their personal care needs, the Member will negotiate pay with their employee (within the maximum limit) and develop a schedule that is suitable to both the Member and employee.

-DHS has contracted with Public Partnerships, LLC, a fiscal reporting agent that will assume the responsibility of payroll and tax related information.
+DHS has contracted a fiscal reporting agent that will assume the responsibility of payroll and tax related information.
 The Member will not directly pay their employee.
 Their employee will submit timesheets to the Member for approval, and the fiscal reporting agent will make payment based on those Member-approved timesheets.

 Is everyone in the ADvantage Program eligible for this service option?

-CD-PASS is now available statewide, as of 11/1/2015.
+CD-PASS is available statewide.
 Every ADvantage Member is eligible to apply for CD-PASS.

 How do Members apply for this service option?